-If the call is routed over a tandem PRI facility connected to your system, ensure that the system at the other end of the facility is programmed correctly to work with your own setting.
-Consult system Non-Local UDP

-Administration Form in the Installation Specification.
-To see a a report including the switch type programmed for PRI facilities on your system, select the Print option on the System Programming menu and then choose PRI Info.
-"PRI Facilities Switch Type" on page 5-17 provides summary instructions for determining the switch type programmed at your system and changing it if necessary.
+■ If the call is routed over a tandem PRI facility connected to your system, ensure that the system at the other end of the facility is programmed correctly to work with your own setting.
+Consult system Non-Local UDP Administration Form in the Installation Specification.
+To see a report including the switch type programmed for PRI facilities on your system, select the Print option on the System Programming menu and then choose PRI Info.
+"PRI Facilities Switch Type" on page 5-23 provides summary instructions for determining the switch type programmed at your system and changing it if necessary.
 "Switch Type" in the Chapter 4 "PRI Facilities" section of System Programming gives full details.

-- If the call is carried over other systems connected by tandem PRI facilities, the coordinating system manger must ensure that the settings are correct, as in this example of MERLIN LEGEND Communications Systems: - System A LEGEND-PBX-System B LEGEND-Ntwk-System C LEGEND-PBX - If the switch type settings are correct and problem persists, do one of the following: - If the call is a data call, go to Possible Cause 8. - If the call is not a data call, call the Lucent Technologies Helpline at 1 800 628-2888; consultation charges may apply.
+- In Release 6.1 and later systems, the PRI Switch Type Test requests the system at the other end to verify that the correct PRI switch type is programmed.
+This test should be run only by Lucent Technologies technicians or authorized representatives. - If the call is carried over other systems connected by tandem PRI facilities, the coordinating system manger must ensure that the settings are correct, as in this example of MERLIN LEGEND Communications Systems:

+System A LEGEND-PBX→System B LEGEND-Ntwk→System C LEGEND-PBX

+- If the switch type settings are correct and problem persists, do one of the following: - If the call is a data call, go to Possible Cause 8. - If the call is not a data call, call the Lucent Technologies Helpline at 1 800 628-2888; consultation charges may apply.

 Possible Cause 8: The FRL for the default COR for tie trunks (T1-emulated voice or data, or analog) on the remote system may be blocking tandem calls.
-The network includes at least one analog tie trunk.
+The private network includes at least one analog tie trunk.

 What to Do: Check with the coordinating system manager so that he or she can determine where the problem exists.
-This may involve more than one system, depending upon how your network is set up.
-For example, a call might be routed across the network in a fashion such as this:
+This may involve more than one system, depending upon how your private network is set up.
+For example, a call might be routed across the private network in a fashion such as this: